cs231n/cs231n.github.io/convolutional-networks.md

 This approach has the downside that it can use a lot of memory, since some values in the input volume are replicated multiple times in `X_col`.
 However, the benefit is that there are many very efficient implementations of Matrix Multiplication that we can take advantage of (for example, in the commonly used [BLAS](http://www.netlib.org/blas/) API).
 Morever, the same *im2col* idea can be reused to perform the pooling operation, which we discuss next.

-**Backpropagation.** The backward pass for a convolution opteration (for both the data and the weights) is also a convolution (but with spatially-flipped filters).
+**Backpropagation.** The backward pass for a convolution operation (for both the data and the weights) is also a convolution (but with spatially-flipped filters).
 This is easy to derive in the 1-dimensional case with a toy example (not expanded on for now).

 <a name='pool'></a>
 #### Pooling Layer